Skip to main content

 Photo: Abhilash Sugunan

-For recycled plastics to achieve the necessary strengths and other properties, they often need to be reinforced with virgin plastic.
-The ‘Fashion to House’ demonstration project aims to create a link between the fashion industry and the household products industry, thereby enabling a new recycling system in which large volumes of technologically advanced, aesthetically pleasing and durable material from the fashion industry - specifically polycotton textile waste - can be used as raw material for household products, which have high demands in terms of appearance, durability and industry standards.
+For recycled plastics to achieve the necessary strength and other properties, they often need to be reinforced with virgin plastic.
+The Step-1 ‘Fashion to House’ demonstration project aimed to create a link between the fashion industry and the household products industry, enabling a new recycling system in which large volumes of technologically advanced, aesthetically pleasing and durable material from the fashion industry – specifically polycotton textile waste – can be used as raw material for household products, which have high demands in terms of appearance, durability and industry standards.

-The project team brings together key industrial players: H&M Group and Electrolux Group represent the supply and demand sides, respectively; The Loop Factory contributes manufacturing expertise; Wargön Innovation offers strong networks and experience in textile recycling; and RISE leads the project with specialised knowledge in converting polycotton into panel materials.
-RISE also supports the project with sustainability analysis, regulatory insights, and access to pilot-scale facilities.
-Together, the team has the full capacity to take the concept from idea to commercial production.
-The project's goal is to transform polycotton waste from the fashion industry into a sustainable raw material for household products.
+The project team brought together key industrial players: H&M Group and Electrolux Group represent the supply and demand sides respectively; The Loop Factory contributed with manufacturing expertise; Wargön Innovation offered strong networks and experience in textile recycling; and RISE led the project with specialised knowledge in converting polycotton into panel materials.
+RISE also supported the project with sustainability analysis, regulatory insights and access to pilot-scale facilities.
+Together, the team took the concept from idea to commercial production.
+The project’s goal was to transform polycotton waste from the fashion industry into a sustainable raw material for household products.
+This step-1 project has been completed, and the activities continue in a Step-2 project.

 Summary